uhellstr/oracle.virtualprivatedb.demo/README.md

 In addition to above I've included a APEX application that shows how to work with VPD from Applicaiton Express.
 You will need Apex version 5.1 for this to work.

-a) If not already done create a new APEX Workspace
+a) If not already done create a new APEX Workspace.
 b) Create a new  developer account and set VPD_DEMO as the default schema for the user.
 c) Connect as the developer account and import the f101.sql.
 This will give you a new VPD_TEST application
 d) Try to run the applicataion and the "Kunder" report.
 This will show no rows since no context is generated.